Close up of a typewriter typing the words "Something worth reading" for a blog that explains how to create a content brief

 Gaining your audience’s trust is one thing, but keeping them engaged is another.

-Imagine landing on a page with heavy blocks of text.
-Do you feel motivated to read?
-Probably not.
-Visuals can be powerful storytelling tools that can greatly enhance the impact and readability of your articles.
-Let us know if you want images, graphs, or other visual elements included in the content.
-Bonus if you can provide guidelines for captions and alt text.
+Visuals can be powerful storytelling tools that greatly enhance the impact and readability of your articles.
+Let your writer know if you want images, graphs, or other visual elements included in the content.

 HubSpot SEO expert, Jamal, explains image alt text and how it can help drive traffic to your website.